 Iskul has four Mastal Arikik: Cikgu Bilkuin, Cikgu Enidah, Cikgu Shima and Cikgu Delah.
 Every evening, Iskul provides classes and training for Mastal Arikik.
 The main goal of these classes is to train and produce teachers who can teach and guide Iskul students.
-The classes are: - Teaching Technique Basic concepts and techniques for teaching children, such as demonstrating, modelling, scaffolding, attending, encouraging/advising, sharing, and building. - Content Creation This class is designed to assist Mastal Arikik in public speaking skills, creating good speech/content/values, and using new media and technology in education. - Reports and Discussions Every Tuesday, Iskul staff, including Mastal Arikik, gather to complete documentation tasks such as reports, student profiles, data analysis, and student development.
-In addition, on this day, Iskul holds discussion sessions on various topics such as national history, marriage, climate change, poverty, and more.
-These sessions encourage teachers to evaluate, think critically, and prioritize In addition to teaching, each Mastal Arikik is given a community project to manage.
+The classes are:

+- Teaching Technique Basic concepts for teaching children; demonstrating, modelling, scaffolding, attending, encouraging/advising, sharing, and building. - Content Creation Assists in public speaking skills, creating good speech/content/values, and using new media and technology in education. - Reports and Discussions Every Tuesday, Iskul staff, including Mastal Arikik, gather to complete documentation tasks such as reports, student profiles, data analysis, and student development.
+In addition, discussions are held on national history, marriage, climate change, poverty, and more.
+These sessions encourage teachers to evaluate, think critically, and prioritise.

+Aside from teaching, each Mastal Arikik is given a community project to manage.
 There are four projects managed by Mastal Arikik: Waste Management Project, Health, Handcraft Making & Selling, and Iskul Garden.
 Through these projects, Iskul can sharpen values such as planning processes, communication, problem-solving, and leadership.

 BILKUIN

 "The idealistic boy who will make waves"

 In charge of Waste Management Project

-Bilkuin joined Iskul as a student since August 2015.
-He is a child from the stateless community in Omadal.
-Currently aged 18, he is the sole breadwinner to support his parents and 3 other siblings.
-He was one of the topperforming students.
-He spent a few months with his cousins in the mainland of Semporna and was able to pick up reading and writing skills faster than his peers.
+Bilkuin joined Iskul as a pilot student in August 2015.
+He is a child of the stateless community in Omadal.
+Currently aged 18, he is the sole breadwinner supporting his parents and 3 other siblings.
+He was one of our top-performing students.

+Bilkuin spent a few months with his cousins on the mainland of Semporna and was able to pick up reading and writing skills faster than his peers.
 His cousins were able to attend formal school because his uncle is a Malaysian.
-He was able to understand the difference in the opportunity and the importance of financial security when he was hired to work in the oil palm for several months.
+He understands the difference opportunities make, and the importance of financial security when he was hired to work in the oil palm for several months.

 Bilkuin teaches Level 1 students.
 He manages his class well and his students love learning from him.
-He makes his classes fun and interesing for them.
+He makes his classes fun and interesting for them.

 He is the mainstay of Iskul's community project e.g. water project and waste management project where he is the key liason with the stateless community.